makersacademy/bowling-challenge/README.md

 Bowling Challenge
 =================

+* Submitted a pull request but still a work-in-progress.
+* Need to include strike and spare.

 * Challenge time: rest of the day and weekend.
 * Feel free to use google, your notes, books, etc. but work on your own